chaithanya008/touchbell/README.md

 # Touchbell
 A webapp that can be used as a notification system.
 Build to be used on a tablet at an entrance.

-# I developed the option to add RestAPI call.
+# I developed the option to add POST Request call.
 Its now in production and in use.
 When bell pressed a message is sent to mattermost's (messaging app) channel from HUB31 bot. https://github.com/moritzmair/touchbell/commit/425224233642c81dfb035ef8583da2da6848440a